ORESoftware/npm-link-up/README.md

 ## About

-Use the CLI interface to link your local projects together for rapid and pain-free local <br>
-development.
-This tool automatically link your local projects together using symlinks, <br>
-using declarative config.
-This project is decidedly <i>anti-monorepo</i>, and is part of the resistance movement. <br>
+Use the CLI interface to link your local projects together for rapid and pain-free local development.
+This tool automatically link your local projects together using symlinks, using declarative config.
+This project is decidedly <i>anti-monorepo</i>, and is part of the resistance movement.
 In the modest opinion of Olegzandr Von Denman, NPM packages should remain 1:1 wrt to package.json/node_modules/.git, etc. This keeps things simple.

 <br>